-Golden Retrievers are built for action and live outdoor romps.
-If you like to walk or jog, your Golden will be happy to join you.
+Golden Retrievers are built for action and love outdoor romps.
+If you like to walk or jog, your Golden will be happy to go along.
 And if you feel like playing fetch or swimming, they will be more than happy to join you; true to their name, Goldens love to retrieve.
 Long runs and bike rides are also on their “like to do” list.

 If you want a loving, loyal, and intelligent companion, consider adding one of these pups into your pack!